subuk/csrtool/README.md

 # CSRTool

 CSRTool is a Go library for generating Certificate Signing Requests (CSRs) using ASN.1 directly, without relying on the standard x509 package for CSR generation.
+This library was created to address the limitations of the standard Go crypto/x509 package, which [does not properly support PKCS#10 attributes](https://github.com/golang/go/issues/15995) like challenge passwords.

 ## Features